openedx/edx-documentation/en_us/install_operations/source/devstack/install_devstack.rst

 When you have completed these steps, see :ref:`Running the Open edX Developer Stack` to begin using Devstack.

+For help with the Devstack installation, see :ref:`Troubleshooting the Devstack Installation`.

 *****************************************
 Install Devstack using the Torrent file